GENI-NSF/geni-tools/README.txt

  site using the constants at the top of this file, if you will use these certificates to interact with any other GENI site.
 In particular, URNs must be globally unique.
-If you change the cert prefix, be sure to make corresponding edits to geni/ch.py SLICEPUBID_PREFIX.
+If you change the cert prefix, be sure to make corresponding edits to geni/ch.py SLICE_AUTHORITY.

 Optional: Create a directory containing all known and trusted (federated) certificates (see below for an explanation).